mantidproject/mantid/docs/source/release/v6.9.0/diffraction.rst

 New features
 ############
 - :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>` will no longer sort events prior to doing :ref:`RebinRagged <algm-RebinRagged>` when ``PreserveEvents=False``.
-This enables it to ultilize a performance improvement to :ref:`Rebin <algm-Rebin>`.
+This enables it to utilize a performance improvement to :ref:`Rebin <algm-Rebin>`.
 - Allow the passing of height information to the donor workspace ``mantid.utils.absorptioncorrutils`` so that the absorption calculation can be performed without the experimental data.
 - Only crop in time-of-flight if a finite range is supplied in :ref:`AlignAndFocusPowder <algm-AlignAndFocusPowder>`.
 The time difference is minimal, but users will no longer see a log for a function that isn't being run.
 - By utilizing new methods in EventList, :ref:`DiffractionFocussing <algm-DiffractionFocussing>` has an improved performance when using EventWorkspaces and ``PreserveEvents=False``.
-- Added a new options to estimate background parameters, or manually set them in :ref:`PEARLTransfit <algm-PEARLTransfit>`
+- Added a new option to estimate background parameters, or manually set them in :ref:`PEARLTransfit <algm-PEARLTransfit>`
 - Added the temperature sample log to the workspace title when using the :ref:`LoadWAND <algm-LoadWAND>` or :ref:`WANDPowderReduction <algm-WANDPowderReduction>` algorithm to process a group of datasets for HB2C (a.k.a.
 WAND^2) at HFIR.
 - Make the ``CalibrationWorkspace`` property optional for the :ref:`SaveDiffCal <algm-SaveDiffCal>` algorithm.
 It can be used in this mode to save the grouping information.
 - Add a new property ``MinimumPeakTotalCount`` to :ref:`PDCalibration <algm-PDCalibration>` and :ref:`FitPeaks <algm-FitPeaks>`.
 This relieves ``MinimumPeakHeight`` property from checking the total count and limits to just checking the peak height.